-No matter how calming it is, foot massage is not applicable for everyone.
+No matter how calming it is, foot massage is not applicable to everyone.
 In fact, massage can bring more harm than good in some cases.
-These include fever, fractures, varicose veins, recent injury, high blood pressure, wounds, bruises and infections, just to name a few.
+These include fever, fractures, varicose veins, recent injury, high blood pressure, wounds, bruises, and infections, just to name a few.

 Remember, if you’re not sure if massage is safe for you, or if you’re suffering from a medical condition, talk to your doctor first.
 If you want to know more about the contraindications for massage, this article should come in handy.

-Reflexology focuses on restoring the natural balance of energy in the body (known as “Chi”), and can be done with a foot reflexology chart as a guide.
+Reflexology focuses on restoring the natural balance of energy in the body (known as “Chi”) and can be done with a foot reflexology chart as a guide.
 This article focuses on a combination of Thai and Shiatsu.
-If you prefer a reflexology-style foot massage, please read this step-by-step guide.

 Apart from preparing yourselves, it’s also important to ensure the environment is conducive to massage.

 Turn off your cellphones and have a relaxing music played in the background.
 Avoid music with distracting lyrics.
 Choose nature-inspired music featuring the sounds of ocean and river.